 The work of engaging stakeholders to collectively identify and meet the needs of populations served requires a dynamic, strategic, and collaborative approach.
-ZIP Coalitions should work together to establish shared understanding on key issues, and to develop a leadership and management framework that supports and directs their work together.
+ZIP Coalitions work together to establish a shared understanding of key issues, and to develop a leadership and management framework that supports and directs their work together.

-ZIP Coalitions will meet at least quarterly but may meet more frequently if they choose.
-Agendas should be developed in advance and include:
+ZIP Coalitions meet at least quarterly but may meet more frequently if they choose.
+Agendas are developed in advance and include:

-Data review, interpretation, and discussion in context of change from previous quarters – (IDOH will provide quarterly community- and agency-level data reports)
+Data review, interpretation, and discussion in the context of change from previous quarters – (IDOH provides quarterly community- and agency-level data reports)

 Identification of emerging opportunities and challenges